guvncnyldz/Stock-Customer-Managment-API/README.md

-this is an API for customer and stock management application for water treatment companies
+this is an API for customer and stock management application for water purifier companies